-Space management deals with optimizing the positioning of an article on a shelf. key figures are defined that determine how the space will be managed, which is usually done based on sales data, revenue data or the gross margin.
+Space management deals with optimizing the positioning of an article on a shelf. key figures are defined that determine how space will be managed, which is usually done based on sales data, revenue data, or the gross margin.

 We can use the space management data in requirements planning and replenishment.

-Source list is a list which determines from where a particular article can be procured from.
-Source list contains the vendor info, validity dates etc. A vendor could also be a store.
+A source list is a list that determines where a particular article can be procured from.
+The source list contains the vendor info, validity dates, etc. A vendor could also be a store.

-Listing is a process which controls what stores get what articles.
-Articles which are listed to a particular store or DC will not get be able to process them.
-The Master data related with those articles will not be available in the stores where that article is not listed.
+Listing is a process that controls what stores get what articles.
+Articles that are listed to a particular store or DC will not get be able to process.
+The Master data related to those articles will not be available in the stores where that article is not listed.